RutikKulkarni/PokeSwipe-Web/README.md

 # PokéSwipe - Gotta Catch Your Love

 Welcome to PokéSwipe, where Pokémon trainers meet their perfect companions!
-PokéSwipe combines the excitement of Pokémon encounters with the addictive swiping mechanic of popular dating apps.
+PokéSwipe combines the excitement of Pokémon encounters with the addictive swiping mechanic.
 Explore the Pokémon world, swipe through creatures, and build your dream team with ease.

 ## Objective